Economy of Finland: After World War II

-Property rights were strong.
 While nationalization committees were set up in France and the United Kingdom, Finland avoided nationalizations.
-Finnish industry recovered quickly after Second World War.
-By the end of 1946 industrial output surpassed pre-war numbers.
-In the immediate post-war period of 1946 to 1951, industry continued to grow rapidly.
-Many factors contributed to the rapid industrial growth such as war reparations which were largely paid in manufactured products, devaluation of currency in 1945 and 1949, which made dollar rise by 70% against Finish markka and thus boosted exports to the West as well as rebuilding the country which increased demand for industrial products.
-In 1951, the Korean War boosted exports.
-Finland practiced an active exchange rate policy and devaluation was used several times to raise the competitiveness of exporting industries.
+Finnish industry recovered quickly after the Second World War.
+By the end of 1946, industrial output had surpassed pre-war numbers.
+In the immediate post-war period of 1946 to 1951, Finnish industry continued to grow rapidly.
+Many factors contributed to the rapid industrial growth.
+War reparations were largely paid in manufactured products.
+The devaluation of currency in 1945 and 1949, which made the US dollar rise by 70% against the Finnish markka, and thus boosted exports to the West.
+This helped with rebuilding the country and increased demand for Finnish industrial products.
+In 1951, the Korean War boosted Finnish exports.
+Finland practiced an active exchange rate policy.
+Devaluation was used several times to raise the competitiveness of the Finnish exporting industries.

 Between 1950 and 1975, Finland's industry was at the mercy of international economic trends.
-The fast industrial growth in 1953-1955 was followed by a period of more moderate growth which started in 1956.
-The causes for the deceleration of growth were the general strike of 1956, as well as weakened export trends and easing of the strict regulation of Finland's foreign trade in 1957, which compelled industry to compete against ever toughening international challengers.
+The fast industrial growth in 1953-1955 was followed by a period of more moderate growth, starting in 1956.
+The causes for the deceleration of growth were the general strike of 1956, as well as weakened export trends and easing of the strict regulation of Finland's foreign trade in 1957.
+These events compelled Finnish industry to compete against ever toughening international challengers.
 An economic recession brought industrial output down by 3.4% in 1958.
 Industry, however, recovered quickly during the international economic boom that followed the recession.
-One reason for this was the devaluation of the Finnish markka which increased the value of the US dollar up by 39% against the Finnish markka.
+One reason for this was the devaluation of the Finnish markka, which increased the value of the US dollar by 39% against the Finnish markka.

-International economy was stable in the 1960s.
-This trend can be seen in Finland as well, where steady growth of industrial output throughout the decade was recorded.
+The international economy was stable in the 1960s.
+This trend can be seen in Finland as well, where steady growth of industrial output could be seen throughout the decade.